yandex-cloud/docs/en/managed-sqlserver/operations/databases.md

    1. Go to the [folder page]({{ link-console-main }}) and select **{{ mms-name }}**.
    1. Click on the name of the desired cluster.
-   1. If the owner of the new database still doesn't exist, [add the user](cluster-users.md#adduser).
+   1. If the owner of the new database doesn't exist, [add the user](cluster-users.md#adduser).
    1. Select the **Databases** tab.
    1. Click **Add**.
    1. Enter the database name and click **Create**.